Razer Naga V2 HyperSpeed

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Alternative: hybrid MMO/FPS use and ergonomics The G502 X Plus is presented as a hybrid alternative with fewer buttons but better claw-grip ergonomics and adjustable weight.
+• Alternative: hybrid MMO/FPS use The Logitech G502 X Plus is suggested as a better-fit alternative for users splitting time between MMO and FPS genres.

 Feature Scorecards